 Our university is growing and continually evolving.
-In such an environment it is essential to maintain order, provide safety and meet the needs of each student.
+In such an environment it is essential to maintain order, provide safety, and meet each student's needs.
 This handbook has been prepared to inform you about the many opportunities and services available to you while matriculating here.
-It is my sincere hope and expectation that you will take the time to read it, place it in a safe place and refer to it whenever necessary.
+It is my sincere hope and expectation that you will take the time to read it, place it in a safe place, and refer to it whenever necessary.

 May your time here be fruitful, enlightening, and enjoyable.
 We look forward to serving you.
-On behalf of Chancellor Elwood L. Robinson, I welcome you to Ram Country.
+On behalf of Chancellor Bonita J. Brown, I welcome you to the Ramily.
 Go Rams!

-Any modifications or updates to the Code shall be posted on the university website in the Online Student Handbook on the university website.
+Any modifications or updates to the Code shall be posted on the university website.